 Nobody’s perfect, and that includes you.
-Making mistakes is just part of being human.
-Each misstep is a chance to learn something new about yourself and the world around you.
-So don’t beat yourself up when things go wrong — it’s all part of the journey.
+Making mistakes is just part of being human, even if you were once made to feel like a failure for every minor slip-up.
+Each misstep is a chance to learn something new about yourself and the world around you, rather than a permanent stain on your character.
+You’re not a project that needs to be flawless, so stop beating yourself up when things go wrong; it’s all part of the journey.

 2. Your feelings are valid, no matter what anyone else says.